 Frequently Asked Questions

-What’s the easiest way to evict a tenant?
+What’s the Easiest Way to Evict a Tenant?

 The easiest way to evict a tenant is to follow your state’s laws and instructions to a tee.
 Consult an attorney and have all the necessary paperwork ready to go for each step.
-The more prepared you are, the easier it will be.
+The more prepared you are, the easier and faster it will be.

-You must serve the tenant the initial Notice to Pay or Cure and wait the legal amount of days (typically three business days).
-Then you may proceed with filing the eviction.
-Here are some tips to make sure these tenants don’t overstay their notice.
+You must serve the tenant the initial notice to pay or cure and wait the legal number of days (typically three business days).
+Then you can proceed with filing the eviction.

 A great way to help lower your eviction rates and avoid bad tenants is to have a thorough tenant screening process.
-Include steps such as criminal background checks, credit checks, income verification, and rental history references.

 Consider implementing fraud detection into your process, too.
 Applicants who submit fake documents are 7x more likely to result in bad debt or eviction.
-Yikes!
-Don’t worry; platforms like Snappt can detect these phony bank statements and pay stubs, catching the fraud before it slips past your defenses.
+Yikes.

 Avoiding bad tenants starts with a robust screening process.
-Your screening process serves as your first line of defense when selecting who will live in your property.
-Don’t forget to check their credit, verify their income, and speak to their rental references.
+Your screening process serves as your first line of defense when selecting who will live on your property.

-Navigating the eviction process can be a challenging endeavor for property managers.
-Understanding the specific steps involved is crucial, so remember to review your state and local laws and consult an attorney regarding any questions you may have.
+Navigating the eviction process can be challenging, but it doesn’t have to be.
+Understanding the specific steps involved in how to evict a tenant is crucial, so make sure to review your state and local laws and consult an attorney regarding any questions you may have.

 Ready to protect your properties?